Philip Dunne (Ludlow MP)

-Philip Martin Dunne (born 14 August 1958) is a British politician who has served as the Member of Parliament (MP) for the Ludlow constituency in Shropshire since the 2005 general election.
+Philip Martin Dunne (born 14 August 1958) is a British politician who served as the Member of Parliament (MP) for the Ludlow constituency in Shropshire from 2005 to 2024.
 He is a member of the Conservative Party.

-He has been a farmer since 1987, at his family's farm just over the county boundary in Herefordshire, at Leintwardine near Ludlow.
+He has been a farmer since 1987, at his family's farm in Herefordshire, at Leintwardine.
 He was elected in 2001 as a councillor on the South Shropshire District Council, of which he was the Conservative leader in 2003–2005.
 He was also secretary of the Ludlow Conservative Association for a year in 2001.

 Dunne served as Parliamentary Under-Secretary of State for Defence Procurement from 2012 to 2016 and as Minister of State for Health from 2016 to 2018.

+In June 2020, Dunne's contact details were found in an address book belonging to the disgraced financier Jeffrey Epstein.

-Early life
+Early life and education

 Philip Dunne was born in Ludlow, Shropshire, and has an ancestry of politicians and courtiers.
-He is the son of Sir Thomas Dunne KG, the former Lord Lieutenant of Herefordshire and Worcestershire, who in turn is the son of Philip Russell Rendel Dunne, who in turn was the son of Edward Marten Dunne.
-Philip Dunne was educated at Abberley Hall School, followed by Eton College and Keble College, Oxford, where he was awarded a degree in Philosophy, Politics and Economics.
-At Oxford he was part of the Bullingdon Club.
+He is the son of Sir Thomas Dunne KG, the former Lord Lieutenant of Herefordshire and Worcestershire, the grandson of Philip Russell Rendel Dunne, and the great-grandson of Edward Marten Dunne.
+He was educated at Abberley Hall School, followed by Eton College and Keble College, Oxford, where he was awarded a degree in Philosophy, Politics and Economics.
+At Oxford he was a member of the Bullingdon Club.

 Interviewed in 2005, Dunne said that he had taken no part in student politics at Oxford, but his tutors Paul Hayes and Larry Siedentop had influenced him by drawing international political themes to his attention.